-The jobless rate among the nations that make up the single currency bloc fell to 8.7 per cent of the working population overall, down from 8.8 per cent in October.
+The jobless rate among the nations that make up the single currency bloc fell to 8.7% of the working population overall, down from 8.8% in October.
 While this isn’t in itself that impressive a decline, the year-on-year fall in unemployment tells a different picture.

-The jobless rate compared to November 2016 was lower by a full 1 per cent.
+The jobless rate compared to November 2016 was lower by a full 1%.
 Not bad when you consider the Eurozone has a population of roughly 341 million right?
 Wrong.

 Unemployment within the European Union (EU) – of which the Eurozone makes up two thirds – remains the biggest drag on Europe’s economic recovery.